 Staff responsible for managing your in-house clinic pharmacy have to deal not only with patients and their prescriptions but also with related documents pertaining to invoices, insurance, purchase orders, expired stock and so on.
-More often than not, an In-House Pharmacy whose basis of an establishment is offering of 1-stop shop convenience to Patients ends up becoming a source of a great deal of pain.
-Hassled staff- no matter how many hours they put in, find themselves unable to answer the basics of how much stock do they have, how much is due to expire shortly, what is the variance between sale value and stock value.
-The todos keep getting piled up, till a point comes, where Staff just give up trying to be efficient, letting things be as they are. complacency sets in.
+More often than not, an In-House Pharmacy whose basis of an establishment is offering 1-stop shop convenience to Patients ends up becoming a source of a great deal of pain.
+Hassled staff- no matter how many hours they put in, find themselves unable to answer the basics of how much stock they have, how much is due to expire shortly, and what is the variance between sale value and stock value.
+The todos keep getting piled up, till a point comes, where Staff just give up trying to be efficient, letting things be as they are and complacency sets in.
 All of these issues can be addressed with ease by putting in place an effective In-House Pharmacy Management Software.

 The word “in-house” is key here, as just any pharmacy management software will not do.
 You need a system that is,

 - Linked to your Scheduler – so that you know the details of who is purchasing the Rx

 - Linked to your EMR – so that you have access to the E-Prescriptions being prescribed by your Clinic’s Practitioner

 - Linked to the Insurance Agreements your Clinic has entered into and Membership plans it has issued – so you know the discounted pricing you need to apply on the Rx being purchased and more.

 Now that we have touched upon, why is “in-house”, interlinked, and fully integrated pharmacy, the key to the Pharmacy Management System selection process, let us review the 8 must-have features of an In-House Pharmacy Management Software.